DataKinds/charm/Documentation.md

 ### LIST / STRING MANIPULATION

-- `len` - returns length of function - s[0]: list or string to measure length of
+- `len` - returns length of list or string - s[0]: list or string to measure length of

-- `at` - returns element at index of function - s[1]: list or string to index, s[0]: index integer
+- `at` - returns element at index of list or string - s[1]: list or string to index, s[0]: index integer

-- `insert` - inserts element at index of function - s[2]: function to be inserted in, s[1]: function to insert, s[0]: index to insert integer
+- `insert` - inserts element at index of function - s[2]: list to be inserted in, s[1]: function to insert, s[0]: index to insert at

-- `concat` - concatenates two lists or strings - s[1]: first function to concatenate, s[0]: second function to concatenate
+- `concat` - concatenates two lists or strings - s[1]: first list or string to concatenate, s[0]: second list or string to concatenate

 ### ARITHMETIC (NOTE: floating point operations aren't implemented yet)